inpsyde/composer-asset-compiler/README.md

 ### Stop compilation on failure

-By default, when *anything* during building process goes wrong, the processing of packages stops and the compiler exit with an non-zero code.
+By default, when *anything* during building process goes wrong, the processing of packages stops and the compiler exit with an non-zero exit code.

 When an error happen for a package, it is possible to instruct the compiler to continue processing other packages.
 This can be done via the **`stop-on-failure`** property.